apptainer/apptainer-userdocs/signNverify.rst

 Note that the ``[REMOTE]`` message shows the key used for verification was obtained from the keystore, and is not present on your local computer.
-You can retrieve it, so that you can verify even if you are offline with ``singularity key pull``
+You can retrieve it, so that you can verify even if you are offline with ``apptainer key pull``

 .. code::

-   $ singularity key pull E5F780B2C22F59DF748524B435C3844412EE233B
+   $ apptainer key pull E5F780B2C22F59DF748524B435C3844412EE233B

-   1 key(s) added to keyring of trust /home/dave/.singularity/sypgp/pgp-public
+   1 key(s) added to keyring of trust /home/dave/.apptainer/sypgp/pgp-public

 Advanced Signing - SIF IDs and Groups
 =====================================